| |

 Food can cause shedding.

 11% of dermatitis is related to dietary allergies.
-The problem is more common in younger cats.

 The solution is an elimination diet for 6-8 weeks using novel protein or hydrolyzed cat food.